mazzasaverio/fastapi-your-data/README.md

 - The ideal world would be to build a "template" along with documentation and best practices to scale while keeping costs lower than profits, trying to keep track of all mistakes and why of some decisions.
 - This project is an excuse to study, experiment, practice, and improve all the topics I am interested in improving as a data engineer and backend engineer.
 It's about building a methodology and a system that allows me to always have access to all the historical data and have it ready for any current or future idea or project.
 - Having documentation as updated as possible on the theory, practice, and specific choices for this repository, starting with the fundamentals and experimenting through various tools, frameworks, and tools.

-Certainly, to move in this direction, I will also start other parallel repositories to cover different parts of this system (including ETL processes or frontend parts), but the heart of this direction will be this repository.

-## Current Features

 ### Design Philosophy